Jasdoge/PPLight/README.md

 - The rest don't matter.
 Don't burn bootloader unless you know what you're doing.
 7. You should now be able to upload your code.

+**Note: If you're struggling with these instructions, let me know and I'll make a youtube video**